 Technology was another important theme running through the fiscal 2020 issues.
 The magazine published a special issue in November 2019 devoted entirely to the topic, including articles on 5G networks and on the technologies that Google sister company Sidewalk Labs had proposed for an expansive waterfront site in Toronto.

-A highlight of each issue is the roundtable discussion among leaders in ULI’s product councils, which brings readers into the knowledge sharing that is the hallmark of these exclusive groups.
+A highlight of each issue of Urban Land is the roundtable discussion among leaders in ULI’s product councils, which brings readers into the knowledge sharing that is the hallmark of these exclusive groups.
 In the past year, members of the new Technology Councils in Europe and Asia Pacific and the new Suburban Development and Redevelopment Council in the Americas offered their insights, along with members of the Public/Private Partnership Councils, the Senior Housing Council, and the Recreational Development Council.

 In fall 2019, Urban Land launched Reading Lists.
 Available exclusively to ULI members through Knowledge Finder, Reading Lists curate top Urban Land stories on topics of high interest.
 Some of the most popular compilations addressed technology, building housing at scale, and logistics and light-industrial real estate.